Charles H. Leavy: Congressional service

 Leavy ran for the open United States Senate seat of Clarence Dill in 1934, but was unsuccessful in the primary against Lewis B. Schwellenbach, a Seattle attorney raised in Spokane, who easily won the general election over Reno Odlin of Olympia.

 Leavy was elected as a Democrat from Washington's 5th congressional district to the United States House of Representatives of the 75th, 76th, and 77th United States Congresses and served from January 3, 1937, until his resignation on August 1, 1942, to accept an appointment to the federal bench.

 Federal judicial service

 Leavy's publicly stated ambition was to become a federal judge.
 Leavy was nominated by President Franklin D. Roosevelt on October 23, 1941, to a seat on the United States District Court for the Western District of Washington vacated by Judge Edward E. Cushman.
 He was confirmed by the United States Senate on February 18, 1942, and received his commission on February 25, 1942.
 He assumed senior status due to a certified disability on August 31, 1952.
-He had been diagnosed with a heart condition approximately a year earlier and suffered a paralytic stroke on September 11, 1952.
+He had been diagnosed with a heart condition approximately a year earlier and had a paralytic stroke on September 11, 1952.
 His service terminated on September 25, 1952, due to his death in Tacoma, Washington.
 He was interred in Mountain View Memorial Park in Tacoma.